IdkwhatImD0ing/Obsidian-Vault/Linear Programming Pt 2.md

 Next, we need to connect gadgets.
 (X ⋁ Y ⋁ Z) ⋀ (X ⋁ ¬Y ⋁ Z) ⋀ (¬X ⋁ Y ⋁ ¬Z) ⋀ (¬X ⋁ ¬Y)
 As an example, consider the following instance:

+The confusing point is that the reduction Y ≤p X only “works one way”,
+but the correctness proof needs to “work both ways”.
+The correctness proofs are not actually symmetric.
+The proof needs to handle arbitrary instances of Y, but only needs to
+handle the special instances of X produced by the reduction.
+This asymmetry is the key to understanding reductions

+Reduction from 3SAT to IndSet consists of three parts:
+• we transform an arbitrary CNF formula into a special graph G and a
+specific integer k, in polynomial time.
+• we transform an arbitrary satisfying assignment for 3SAT into an
+independent set in G of size k.
+• we transform an arbitrary independent set (in G) of size k into a
+satisfying assignment for 3SAT.

+he General Pattern Y ≤p X
+1. Describe a polynomial-time algorithm to transform an
+arbitrary instance of Y into a special instance of X.
+2. Prove that if an instance of Y is True, then an instance of X
+is True.
+3. Prove that if an instance of X is True, then an instance of Y
+is True.
+(This part causes the most trouble.)

+Clique
+A clique is another name for a complete graph,
+that is, a graph where every pair of vertices is
+connected by an edge.
+The MaxClique problem asks for the number of
+vertices in its largest complete subgraph in a given
+graph
+We can prove that MaxClique is NP-
+hard using the following easy
+reduction from IndSet.
+MaxIndSet ≤p MaxClique

+Any graph G=(V, E) has a complement graph G’=(V, E’), where
+edge (u, v)∈E’ if and only if (u, v)∉E. In other words, G∪G’ is a
+complete graph.
+Consider the largest
+Independent Set in G.
+Consider the largest Clique
+in G’.
+The largest independent in G has the same vertices (and thus the
+same size) as the largest clique in the complement of G.